Q-Minh/nihu/dox/tut_custom_singular_integrals.md

 ~~~~~~~~~~~~~~
 static gaussian_quadrature<tria_domain> const reg_quadrature(7) // 7-th order
 ~~~~~~~~~~~~~~
-Class ::gaussian_quadrature<tria_domain> defines a Gaussian quadarture for a triangle domain.
+Class NiHu::gaussian_quadrature<tria_domain> defines a Gaussian quadarture for a triangle domain.
 The constructor takes the integration order as parameter.
 The generated quadrature is able to integrate 7-th order polynomials on a triangle without error.
 The quadrature is implemented as a container of quadrature points, and provides an iterator that traverses the quadrature points.